Recharacterize an IRA contribution

 2. Forms needed

-4. Assets you want to transfer
+3. You can choose the assets you want to transfer

 5. Tax reporting

-The final, critical step for you and your tax professional is to report your recharacterization properly to the IRS on your taxes.
+Since a recharacterization can create a taxable event, the final critical step for you and your tax professional is to report your recharacterization properly to the IRS on your taxes.
 Here's how Fidelity will support you:

 • Fidelity will create IRS Form 1099-R to report your recharacterization in the year that you recharacterize.
+The 1099-R also lets the IRS know whether you are recharacterizing a current or prior-year contribution.

 • Fidelity will report the recharacterized contribution to the receiving IRA or Roth IRA in Box 4 of IRS Form 5498 in the year that you recharacterize.

 • Fidelity creates a letter with the details of your recharacterization to help with the reporting process.
-The letter will be available under documents and account records for your accounts once your recharacterization is complete.

 You can find more information on recharacterizations in IRS publication 590-A and the instructions for IRS Form 8606.